narlyx/TweetyBird/README.md

 <br>
 <details>
 <summary>setLeftEncoder(DCMotor)</summary>
-Pass in your left encoder "motor" variable
+Pass in your left encoder "motor" variable, the encoder must be counting to the negatives when the bot is pushed forwards
 </details>
 <br>
 <details>
 <summary>setRightEncoder(DCMotor)</summary>
-Pass in your right encoder "motor" variable
+Pass in your right encoder "motor" variable, the encoder must be counting to the negatives when the bot is pushed forwards
 </details>
 <br>
 <details>
 <summary>setMiddleEncoder(DCMotor)</summary>
-Pass in your middle encoder "motor" variable
+Pass in your middle encoder "motor" variable, the encoder must be counting to the positives when the bot is pushed right
 </details>
 <br>
 <details>